zhou-junyu/insql/docs/en/README.md

 }
 ```

 Use the `DoWithTransaction` extension method to automatically start and commit the transaction, and automatically roll back when an exception is encountered.
-This extension will not automatically start a transaction if it is currently in a transaction.
+If it is currently in a transaction, this extension will not start and commit the transaction again.

 ```csharp
 public void InsertUserList(IEnumerable<UserInfo> infoList)